 - Finish the first version of the online marketplace platform (Web app and Mobile App).

 - Complete registration for EV certificate ($1,750,000 Warranty for platform insurance).

 - Training of 30 women groups and local social entrepreneurs (approximately 150 local women).

-- Recruiting volunteers, Thai and Laos internship student
+- Recruiting volunteers, Thai and Laos internship students.

 Year 2 and 3: Scaling

-- Employ at least two more people on staff
+- Employ at least two more staff members.

 Year 4 and 5: Crowdfunding